Making books accessible

 We have all seen the disturbing images of poverty and suffering in developing countries, on TV, in the newspapers or on the Internet.
 As much as one would like to help, what can really, effectively be done?
 Many international charities and NGO’s are doing an excellent job fighting the ongoing problems of these countries.
 They provide money, food, clothing and medicine, all of which are very much needed.
 However, the problems are massive.

 Read to Grow has a slightly different approach.
-We believe that teaching people from developing countries to support and educate themselves is extremely important.
+We believe that teaching people in developing countries how to support and educate themselves is extremely important.

 Through education, these countries can grow to become stronger, more self-sufficient and no longer dependent on help from others.
 Read to Grow contributes to this philosophy by supporting small-scale projects with high-quality English and French books.